Heresy of the Judaizers: Terminology and beliefs

 The term zhidovstvuyushchiye (жидовствующие), as it is known in the sources, is derived from the Russian word жид (zhid, from Judea, an older Russian term for Jew which is now considered pejorative).
 Zhidovstvuyuschiye may be loosely translated as "those who follow Jewish traditions" or "those who think like Jews".
 The hegumen Joseph Volotsky, the main critic and persecutor of this thought, considered the founder of this religious movement to be a certain Skhariya (also known as Zakhariya or Skara; Схария, Захария, Скара).
 This was Zacharia ben Aharon ha-Cohen, a scholar from Kiev brought to Novgorod by Mikhailo Olelkovich from the Grand Duchy of Lithuania in 1470.
 Zacharia translated a number of Hebrew texts on astronomy, logic and philosophy.

 Their nickname arbitrarily presupposed their adherence to "Judaism", even though most of Skhariya's followers had been ordinary Russians of Russian Orthodox faith and low-ranking Orthodox clergy and had never confessed Judaism.
 Some scholars suggest that the pejorative label of "Judaizers" was given to scare off potential members.
 Almost all we know about their religious beliefs is found in accounts left by their accusers.
 This makes it rather difficult to determine the exact beliefs of the adherents, since the aim of the accusers was to blacken the name of the "sect" and crush it.
-According to most accounts though, the Belief of Skhariya renounced the Holy Trinity and the divine status of Jesus, monasticism, ecclesiastic hierarchy, ceremonies, and immortality of soul.
+According to most accounts though, the Belief of Skhariya renounced the Holy Trinity and the divine status of Jesus, monasticism, ecclesiastic hierarchy, ceremonies, and immortality of the soul.
 Some adherents also professed iconoclasm.
 The adherents also promoted the idea of "self-authority", or the self-determination of each individual in matters of faith and salvation.
 The priests Denis and Aleksei, who converted from Russian Orthodoxy to Judaism, were considered ideologists of this movement.